stolk/turboledz/README.md

 $ make
 ```

-To build a debian package, use:
+To build and install a debian package, use:
 ```
 $ make turboledz-1.0.deb
+$ sudo dpkg -i turboledz-1.0.deb
 ```

 ## Known issues